 The County does not anticipate improvements to Cincinnati Dayton Road based on this project.

-Traffic Study: Greg's assumption 3 lanes will carry it.
+Traffic Study Phase I: Greg's assumption 3 lanes will carry it.
 Matt's concern is the intersection at the apartment complex due to future development of Mefford site and old hotel site.
-Greg Confirmed there will be no improvement to Cinday Rd.
+Greg Confirmed there will be no improvement to Cinday Rd during Phase I however, Phase II and/or additional development may require dual left turn lanes on Cincinnati-Dayton onto Highland Green.

 Signal: relocation of signal control cabinet set it up for future expansion of Cinday.